musselwhizzle/Focus-Points/docs/Focus Points.md

 <br>

 ### 2.2 Focus Point Viewer
-Once the plugin is installed, you can run it with one or more photos selected<sup>1</sup>:
+Once the plugin is installed, you can run it with one or more photos selected:

 Library module:<br>
 _Library → Plug-in Extras → Focus Point_